ironscar/unreal-engine-dev-starter/docs/engine/move-req.md

 - `BlueprintNativeEvent` makes it overridable in the BP
   - Idea is every pawn may have its own Animation BP
   - So we allow overriding the method to control BP and call them from the movement control C++ methods
+  - If the method returns a value, you can override it, otherwise you have to listen to the event in the main event graph and do the needful
 - Now, to provide an implementation for this method in C++, we need to implement `{methodName}_Implementation` instead of the actual method name
-  - Here we set the `CurrentSpeed` with an argument
+  - Here we set the `CurrentSpeed` to `WalkSpeed` if either of `MovingForward` or `MovingSideways` is non-zero
   - This basically gets called if the pawn doesn't override the method on its end
 - Build this on live code and then in the pawn BP event graph
-  - Get the event for this method
+  - Override this method
   - Right click it and choose `Add Call to Parent Function` which internally sets the current speed
   - We can get the Animation BP Instance from the `Get Anim Instance` method with target as skeletal mesh component of the pawn
   - We check if its valid and if not, we set the instance to use our pawn's Animation BP `BP_MyCharacterAnim`